European Commission logo

 European collaboration

-Making complex CPS systems more robust and secure is the goal of the ADMORPH consortium.
+Making complex CPS more robust and secure is the goal of the ADMORPH consortium.
 ADMORPH is an international European project led by the University of Amsterdam (UvA).
 The other partners are Thales Nederland, SYSGO S.A.S. from France, the University of Luxembourg, Lund University from Sweden, the United Technologies Research Center Ireland, the Czech Q-media, the Faculty of Sciences of the University of Lisbon from Portugal and the University of Augsburg from Germany.
-The acronym ADMORPH stands for Adaptive, dynamically morphing, mission and safety-critical CPS; as the name suggests, the parties involved have devised a strategy to make the systems more robust and secure by making them more adaptive and flexible.
+The acronym ADMORPH stands for Adaptive, dynamically morphing, mission and safety-critical CPS.
+As the name suggests, the parties involved have devised a strategy to make the systems more robust and secure by making them more adaptive and flexible.

 Deploying system adaptivity techniques for making computer systems more robust against components failures or cyber-attacks is a topic that already received the necessary research attention.
 However, there exists no systematic design methodology or comprehensive design framework for adaptive CPS that aims at achieving verifiable system robustness against both hardware component failures and cyber-attacks while respecting time and energy constraints and keeping defined quality-of-service levels up as long as possible.
 ADMORPH aims at providing a breakthrough towards that end by developing a novel, holistic approach to the specification, design, analysis and runtime deployment of mission- and safety-critical adaptive embedded computer systems in CPS.
-By ensuring direct industrial relevance, this would also lead to the first industry-grade design framework for adaptive, robust (mission- and safety-critical) computer systems.
+By ensuring direct industrial relevance, this could, eventually, lead to the first industry-grade design framework for adaptive, robust (mission- and safety-critical) computer systems.

 ADMORPH project logo